MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 >
 > For B-to-B, select **Next** to manage the account and contact relationship, or select **Save and close** and return to [Update unification settings](#update-unification-settings) to make more changes.

-## Manage B-to-B contact and account relationships
+## Manage contact and account relationships

 1. Select **Edit** on the **Relationships** tile.